kaushikd1234/general-architecture-guidelines/ddd-related.md

 Overall, Domain-Driven Design encourages a collaborative approach to software development, where domain experts and developers work closely together to create a shared understanding of the business domain and translate that understanding into a well-designed software system.
 By focusing on the core domain, applying bounded contexts, and modeling domain concepts explicitly, DDD aims to tackle complexity and build software that reflects real-world business requirements effectively.

+#### Ubiquitous Language example in DDD
+In Domain-Driven Design (DDD), the concept of Ubiquitous Language refers to a common, shared language used by all members of a development team, including domain experts, developers, and stakeholders.
+This language is based on the domain model and is used to describe concepts, processes, and rules within the domain.
+By using the Ubiquitous Language consistently across all discussions, code, and documentation, DDD aims to ensure a clear and unambiguous understanding of the domain by all involved parties.

+Here's an example of Ubiquitous Language in the context of an e-commerce application:

+Domain: E-commerce

+Ubiquitous Language:

+Customer: A person who interacts with the e-commerce system to browse, purchase, and manage products.

+Product: An item available for sale in the e-commerce store, characterized by attributes such as name, description, price, and availability.

+Shopping Cart: A temporary container where customers can add products they intend to purchase before proceeding to checkout.

+Order: A confirmed request made by a customer to purchase one or more products.
+It includes information such as the customer's details, the products being purchased, and the shipping address.

+Checkout: The process of finalizing an order by providing payment and shipping information.

+Inventory: The stock of available products in the e-commerce system.
+It tracks quantities, availability, and location of products.

+Payment: The transfer of funds from the customer to the e-commerce system in exchange for products.
+It involves various payment methods such as credit cards, PayPal, or bank transfers.

+Shipping: The process of delivering products from the e-commerce system to the customer's specified address.
+It includes options for shipping carriers, delivery speed, and tracking information.

 ### how to design solution for concurrent file processing swithout duplicate file processing in multiple nodes

 Designing a solution for concurrent file processing without duplicate processing across multiple nodes requires careful consideration of coordination, synchronization, and fault tolerance.
 Here's a comprehensive approach to designing such a solution: